First days of COP26 summit marked by chaos and 'outrage'

 But criticism has been focussed on reports accusing global leaders of hypocrisy - after travelling from and to Glasglow by private jets, which are considered 20 times more polluting than a commercial flight.

-According to the BBC, there have been 182 such flights into Glasgow, Prestwick and Edinburgh airports since 27 October – which is nearly double the amount that the previous week.
+According to the BBC, there have been 182 such flights into Glasgow, Prestwick, and Edinburgh airports since 27 October - which is nearly double the amount of the previous week.

 And this figure excludes some national charters, such as US president Joe Biden's Air Force One plane.